Buying guide: how to choose your diamond

 3. Symmetry: Excellent, Very Good, Good, Fair, Poor

-Color: When Less is More
+Color: When Less Is More

-- G, H, I, J: Almost colorless
+- G, H, I, J: Near colourless

 - K, L, M: Slightly tinted